aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

  You can do that automatically with the `logMetrics` decorator.

 !!! warning
     Decorators can only be attached to a class declaration, method, accessor, property, or parameter.
-Therefore, if you are more into functional programming check the next section instead.
+Therefore, if you are more into standard function, check the next section instead.
 See the [official doc](https://www.typescriptlang.org/docs/handbook/decorators.html) for more details.

 This decorator also **validates**, **serializes**, and **flushes** all your metrics.
 During metrics validation, if no metrics are provided then a warning will be logged, but no exception will be raised.